Barbed wire: Safety and injuries

 Movement against barbed wire can result in moderate to severe injuries to the skin and, depending on body area and barbed wire configuration, possibly to the underlying tissue.
 Humans can manage not to injure themselves excessively when dealing with barbed wire as long as they are cautious.
 Restriction of movement, appropriate clothing, and slow movement when close to barbed wire aid in reducing injury.

 Infantrymen are often trained and inured to the injuries caused by barbed wire.
 Several soldiers can lie across the wire to form a bridge for the rest of the formation to pass over; often any injury thus incurred is due to the tread of those passing over and not to the wire itself.

 Injuries caused by barbed wire are typically seen in horses, bats, or birds.
 Horses panic easily, and once caught in barbed wire, large patches of skin may be torn off.
 At best, such injuries may heal, but they may cause disability or death (particularly due to infection).
 Birds or bats may not be able to perceive thin strands of barbed wire and suffer injuries.

 For this reason, horse fences may have rubber bands nailed parallel to the wires.

 More than 60 different species of wildlife have been reported in Australia as victims of entanglement on barbed wire fences, and the wildlife friendly fencing project is beginning to address this problem.

 Grazing animals with slow movements that will back off at the first notion of pain (e.g., sheep and cows) will not generally suffer the severe injuries often seen in other animals.

 Barbed wire has been reported as a tool for human torture.
 It is also frequently used as a weapon in hardcore professional wrestling matches, often as a covering for another type of weapon—Mick Foley was infamous for using a baseball bat wrapped in barbed wire—and infrequently as a covering of or substitute for the ring ropes.

 Because of the risk of injuries, in 2010 Norway prohibited making new fences with barbed wire for limiting migration of animals.
 Electric fences are used instead.
-Consequently, Rolls-Royce Motor Cars is using Norwegian hides for producing leather interior in their cars, since the hides from Norwegian cattle have fewer scratches than hides from countries where barbed wire is used.
+Consequently, automotive brands such as Bentley and Rolls-Royce Motor Cars use Norwegian (and other Northern European region) hides for producing leather interior in their cars, since the hides from Norwegian cattle have fewer scratches than hides from countries where barbed wire is used.